Without a doubt, one of the reactions to the spree killings in Upstate New York will be the advocacy for stricter gun laws.

 With about 5 million Americans currently with concealed handgun permits in the U.S. and states starting having right-to-carry laws for as long as 80 years, we have a lot of experience with these laws, and one thing is very clear: Concealed handgun permit holders are extremely law-abiding and lose their permits for any gun-related violation at hundredths or thousandths of one percentage point.
 We also have a lot of experience with permitted concealed handguns in schools.

 Prior to the 1995 Safe School Zone Act, states with right-to-carry laws let teachers or others carry concealed handguns at school, and several states still allow this today.
 And there is not a single instance that I or others have found where this produced a single problem.
-There are today even some universities, including large public universities such as
+There are today even some universities, including large public universities such as Colorado State University and the University of Utah, that let students carry concealed handguns on school property.

-With all the news media coverage of the types of guns used and how the criminal obtained the gun, at some point the news media might
+With all the news media coverage of the types of guns used and how the criminal obtained the gun, at some point the news media might begin to mention the one common feature of these attacks: they keep occurring in gun-free zones.

 Remember this tragedy at Luby's Cafeteria in Killeen, TX in 1991?